DBRepo-Project/dbrepo/.docs/api/ui.md

 ## Limitations

+* Changing the OIDC provider URL requires to build the UI from scratch.
 * When developing locally, the `axios` module does not parse custom headers (such as `X-Count`, `X-Headers`) and/or blocks CORS requests wrongfully.